 The contents of this site are not intended for the purpose of disease diagnosis or as a substitute for information that is provided to you by your physician.
 You should always discuss your medical condition and any questions you have with your doctor.

 The intestines absorb nutrients from food and drink.
-Usually, people who have SBS have undergone a surgery to remove a large portion of the intestine, limiting the amount of nutrient and fluids the remaining intestines are able to absorb.
+Usually, people who have SBS have undergone a surgery to remove a large portion of the intestine, limiting the amount of nutrients and fluids the remaining intestines are able to absorb.
 When this happens, people with SBS might have to receive nutrients and fluids from intravenous feeding.
 Total parenteral nutrition (TPN) refers to a type of intravenous feeding of nutrition.

 Malabsorption associated with SBS puts patients at risk for diarrhea, dehydration, electrolyte disturbances, and malnutrition.

-A diagnosis is made based on a detailed patient history, thorough clinical evaluation, and a variety of specialized tests including lab tests and x-ray studies.
+A diagnosis is made based on a detailed patient history and thorough clinical evaluation.

 If you or a loved one has been diagnosed with SBS, you’re not alone.
-Connecting with others can give you a way to learn from others who have been where you are.
+Connecting with others can give you a way to learn from people who have been where you are.
 Reach out and get involved!

 Takeda provides funding to some of the below organizations in support of efforts that include, but are not limited to: research, education, meetings/events and support.

 The Crohn's & Colitis Foundation of America (CCFA) is a non-profit, volunteer-driven organization dedicated to finding the cures for Crohn's disease and ulcerative colitis, and to improving the quality of life of patients affected by these diseases.

 The Oley Foundation serves patients on home parenteral (IV) and enteral (tube-fed) nutrition.
 Their website contains a variety of medical and practical information such as trouble shooting guides, travel tips, networking and educational opportunities, as well as printable tools.